Study highlights room for improvement in diabetes treatment in Switzerland - SWI swissinfo.ch

 Marques-Vidal points out that doctors often lack the time and training to provide dietary advice for diabetes.
 In addition, there is a kind of “cat-and-mouse game” among some patients, he noted.
 They take their medication shortly before seeing a doctor, but otherwise less regularly.

-Adapted from German by DeepL/dk/sb
+Adapted from German by DeepL/dkk/sb

 This news story has been written and carefully fact-checked by an external editorial team.
 At SWI swissinfo.ch we select the most relevant news for an international audience and use automatic translation tools such as DeepL to translate it into English.
 Providing you with automatically translated news gives us the time to write more in-depth articles.